Motel Hell: Home media

 It would take six years from its theatrical release in 1980 for “Motel Hell” to arrive on VHS courtesy of MGM, in an over-sized box featuring the original poster art.
 It had several rereleases, all from MGM until eventually appearing on DVD.

 In 2002, MGM released Motel Hell as part of its "Midnite Movies" collection of double-feature DVDs with the 1974 Deranged.
 On May 13, 2013, Arrow Video released the film on Blu-ray in Region B in the U.K.

 On August 12, 2014, Scream Factory released a Region A Blu-ray for distribution in the United States and Canada.
+Scream Factory issued the film for the first time in UHD 4K Blu-ray on June 27, 2023.

 Legacy

 Motel Hell has gained a cult following over the years.
 The film is referenced in the weird horror short story "Metaphysica Morum" by Thomas Ligotti.
 The film is similarly referenced in Ligotti's 2010 book The Conspiracy Against the Human Race, his only non-fiction work.
+In 2010, a comic book of the same name based on the movie was published by IDW Publishing.